- CBD oil, gummies, vapes and topicals... what's the best way to take CBD?

 - Vapor Pen Hardware.
 Avoid cheap, disposable vape pens, and watch out for any that list "propylene glycol" in the ingredients.
 Look for higher-quality vape pens with ceramic heating elements, for a cleaner vapor.

-Types: Creams, lotions
+Types: Creams, oils, lotions

 Pathway to targets: Topical CBD diffuses across your skin and reaches local targets, like muscles, inflammatory cells, and pain-perceiving nerves.
 Very little, if any, enters the bloodstream — unless it is designed for transdermal activity.